LowellDennis/UEFITool/README.md

   NOTE: Each of these can be turned off using command line options if desired.

-  NOTE: Apriori fiels may not be present if no apriori lists are defined in the FDF files
+  NOTE: Apriori files will not be present if not defined in the FDF files.

 ### There is debug output available to be viewed as the files are processed ###
 * -n or --nominal - Shows each filename as it is being processed